asterios-technologies/c2pluscal/doc/install.md

 # 🛠️ Installation Guide

-This guide explains how to install and set up the **C to PlusCal Transpiler**.
+This guide explains how to install and set up the **C2PlusCal Transpiler**.

 ---